WDI-SEA/RESTful-API-planning/README.md

 * Fork and clone this repo
 * Completely read through this repo, the links from the **Reading Preparation** section, and the **How DB Models Relate to Routes in REST**
-* create a restful routing chart in this `.md` file using the template provided in the **Deliverable: Planning a `REST API`** by following the directions there
+* Create a restful routing chart in this `.md` file using the template provided in the **Deliverable: Planning a `REST API`** by following the directions there

 ## What is REST?

 `REST` is an acronym for *_representational state transfer_*, and it describes a software architecture pattern that was created to solve software engineering issues presented by the world wide web. `REST` describes how an API should behave in order to maintain scalability, uniformity and backwards compatibility.
-Essentially, `REST` is a set of rules that if you follow, your web application's backed will be free of extremely complex and otherwise difficult to avoid bugs!
+Essentially, `REST` is a set of rules that if you follow, your web application's backend will be free of extremely complex and otherwise difficult to avoid bugs!
 You just need to learn the rules of a `RESTful API`, and how to apply them.

 ## Reading Preparation